Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 For more information on getting copies of medical records, visit Request Copies of Medical Records.

-Our mission at the U.S. Army Medical Department Activity (MEDDAC) and Ireland Army Health Clinic is to enhance the wellness and military readiness of those entrusted to our care.
+Ireland Army Health Clinic Our mission at the U.S. Army Medical Department Activity and Ireland Army Health Clinic is to enhance the wellness and military readiness of those entrusted to our care.
 We do this by providing exceptional holistic patient-centered health services administered with caring, compassion, and skill.

-IRAHC strives to be the premier regional system of health and exceeding patient expectations.
-Because We Care.
+IRAHC strives to be the premier regional system of health and to exceed patient expectations.
+Because we care.

 Camp Atterbury Clinic

 When time is of the essence, it is important to know where to go to find emergency or immediate/urgent care.
-If you have a medical emergency--life threatening injuries and illnesses...something that endangers life, limb or vision--please dial 911 immediately.
-Or, visit the closest emergency room.
+If you have a medical emergency—life threatening injuries and illnesses or something that endangers life, limb or vision—please dial 911 immediately or visit the closest ER.

-An Urgent Care, or Immediate Care Clinic, is for minor illnesses such as colds, the flu, ear infections, sore throats, fevers, rashes, minor cuts and burns and sprains.
-The IRAHC Family Care Clinic with extended hours is open for these immediate needs, Mon-Fri., 7:30 a.m. to 6 p.m, closed Saturday, Sunday and federal holidays.
-For a same-day appointment please call 502-624-0508, or the appointment line at 800-493-9602 or 502-799-5901-local.
+An urgent care, or immediate care clinic, is for minor illnesses such as colds, the flu, ear infections, sore throats, fevers, rashes, minor cuts and burns and sprains.
+The IRAHC Family Care Clinic with extended hours is open for these immediate needs, Monday – Friday, 7:30 a.m. to 6 p.m.
+The clinic is closed Saturdays, Sundays and federal holidays.
+For same-day appointments, please call 502-624-0508, or call the appointment line, toll free at 800-493-9602 or locally at 502-799-5901.

 Local Community Information